 You’ve just signed up for an Optus NBN plan, which means you’re almost ready to get online.
 While you could get away with using your trusty BYO NBN-compatible router or modem-router with Optus NBN, Optus offers a good selection of NBN modems that require little configuration out of the box.

-Before we get into what you need to know about setting up your Optus NBN modem, check out a selection of popular Optus NBN plans from our comparison engine.
+Before we get into what you need to know about setting up your Optus NBN modem, check out a selection of cheap Optus NBN plans from our comparison engine.

 Optus NBN modem options